JenniferPylko/openlore/cosmology/multiverse-structure.md

 The origin's energy crystallizes into boundaries that divert the time-stream's flow, forming individual universes, or conduits.
 The conduit walls separate the universe from the outside multiverse.

 ## Flux

+## The Divine Realm

+Above the time stream, [deities](../deities/introduction.md) exist within the divine realm.
+Lesser deities might only interact with a single conduit, but greater deities may have influence over several.